gecrooks/landscape2stl/README.md

 After printing, use a deburring tool to clean up bottom edges, lightly sand the sides, and press-fit the magnets.
 Make sure the magnet orientations are consistent.
 I use the same orientation on North and East edges, and flip the orientation for the south and west edges.
 Make sure to use the same magnet orientations for each additional slab.

+To fit the magnets, take a stack of magnets, place over the magnet hole (in the correct orientation), and give the top of the stack a sharp tap with a mallet.
+If the magnet won't stay in its socket, add a small spot of superglue.

 ## Known Issues